Time & Architecture: Part I (NOW and WAS NOW)

-Hello!
-Continuing the cosmic theme of last week, let’s talk about Time and the ways buildings exist in this particular dimension we’re stuck with.
+Following on from the cosmic theme of last week, we need to talk about Time and the ways buildings exist in this particular dimension that we’re stuck with.

 In 1929 it was possible to take this photograph.
 It’s not now.
 Time has moved on.